Used and loved by millions

 Linguistic Context

-The phrase "to put it simply" functions as a discourse marker, specifically an introductory phrase.
-It signals to the audience that the speaker or writer is about to provide a simplified explanation of a potentially complex topic.
-This is confirmed by Ludwig.
+The phrase "to put it simply" functions as a discourse marker or transitional phrase.
+It is used to signal that the speaker or writer is about to offer a simplified explanation of a complex idea, concept, or situation.
+This is validated by Ludwig AI.

 Expression frequency: Very common